| ||||||||||||

 Mathematics.
 This interdisciplinary approach allows us to study not just

-individual proteins or cells in isolation, but the analyze and understand how
+individual proteins or cells in isolation, but analyze and understand how

-the connections between protein, gene, and cellular networks generate the
+the connections between proteins, genes, and cellular networks generate the

 emergent phenomena observed in biology.
 It also allows us to develop